rkwitt/teaching/WS2021/CV/VO/README.md

 One of the **core resources** of the course is the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, Bengio and
 Courville (available online) which covers most of the deep learning basics.

-All most all of my course material is available through Jupyter notebooks.
+All \most all of my course material is available through Jupyter notebooks.
 Those notebooks can be downloaded from the course Github repository and also contain links to other resources.
 To checkout the complete teaching repository (including the WS2021 material), use:

 ```bash
 git clone https://github.com/rkwitt/teaching.git
 cd teaching/WS2021/CV
 ```

-All notebooks can be found in the `material` subdirectory.
-Just go the directory you want, start a Jupyter notebook server and run the notebook via, e.g.:
+All notebooks can be found within the `material` subdirectory.
+Just go the (topic) directory you want, start a Jupyter notebook server and run the notebook via, e.g.:

 ```bash